microsoft/OpenTypeDesignVariationAxisTags/HowProposalsAreEvaluated.md

 success.

 Note that consensus does not require unanimous agreement.
 It does require broad agreement that any serious objections have been addressed.
-A consensus very oftent requires some willingness to make compromises to converge on something that most parties can accept.
+A consensus very often requires some willingness to make compromises to converge on something that most parties can accept.

 If a proposed axis does have good merits, then it is likely there will be vendors that plan